simetnicbr/simet-ma/simet-api/API.md

   For safety, security and resilience reasons, software/firmware auto update tasks must be completely independent of the lmap core.

+### Multiple LMAP scheduler support

+  There can be more than one instance of simet-lmapd running.
+They all share the same capabilities and base configuration, but have separate schedules.
+This is useful because when simet-lmapd applies an schedule update, it stops (terminates) all running tasks.
+Separate simet-lmapd instances for, e.g., user-requested one-shot measurements work around this deficiency.

+  Instances must be named using only lowercase ASCII letters and digits, i.e. matching the regexp [a-z0-9]+

+  The main simet-lmapd instance is named "main", and will always be present.
+When multiple instances are not configured, this is the only simet-lmapd instance that will be active.

+  Each simet-lmapd instance must have its own queue and runtime state directories.

+  simet-lmapd runtime state includes the per-instance lmap schedule:

+  <runstatedir>/lmap/lmap-schedule.json - variable schedule
+       received from the controller, *for the main lmapd instance*

+  <runstatedir>/lmap/<instance>/lmap-schedule.json - variable schedule
+       received from the controller, *for lmapd <instance>*

+  The simet-lmapd *pidfile* and other internal files (e.g. *state* dumps used by *lmapctl*) are also stored in <runstatedir>/lmap/ for the "main" simet-lmapd instance, and <runstatedir>/lmap/<instance> for the other instances.

+  Queue directories are also programatically generated based on the instance name:

+  <spooldir>/reports - outgoing rendered report spool, common to all
+      instances

+  <spooldir>/queue - queue dir for main simet-lmapd instance

+  <spooldir>/queue-<instance> - queue dir for simet-lmapd <instance>

+  To enable multi-instance mode, set LMAP\_EXTRA\_INSTANCES to the space-separated list of simet-lmapd instance names.
+Do not include the main instance.

+  For multiple instance mode to be useful, the LMAP controller must be able to differentiate which simet-lmapd instance is talking to it.
+  Any instances of the string "{lmap\_instance}" in LMAP\_CHANNEL\_URL will be replaced with the simet-lmapd instance.  "main" will be used for the main simet-lmapd instance in that case.

 ### LMAP MA CAPABILITIES: